GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 This module will detect elements close enough (there's a user defined threshold) but are not in front of each other (another threshold can be defined).
 This module can be a little time consuming.

-.. program-output:: python mesh_doctor.py non_conformal --help
+.. command-output:: python mesh_doctor.py non_conformal --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``self_intersecting_elements``